Code-Institute-Submissions/story-chain/README.md

 * Provide a username and password that meet the criteria, the user is added to the 'users' collection in the database and redirected to their profile page.
 On the website, the user sees the options Home, Profile, Add and Log Out in the navigation bar.

 # Log In
+* Click the 'Log in" button in the navigation menu.
+The user is lead to a log in form.
+Same rules apply as the register form.
+Only one password field present.
+* After a successful login, the user is redirected to their profile page.

 # Read Story
 *  When clicking on the Read More link on a story on the home page, a new page opens and the full story can be read.